 The textile artwork that is not currently out on exhibition, can be scheduled for a private viewing in my studio.
 Please remember that this is a working studio so advance notice is required.
 By special request, I have taken pieces to clients homes and offices for viewing, but only when travel expenses are covered.

 For those familiar with traditional quilt size conventions, you will notice that all of the sizes listed for my work has the height first and then the width.
 Quilt shows usually list the width first and then the height.
 Listing the height first and then the width is the customary size conventions used for fine artwork such as paintings and drawings which are displayed on walls.
 I have utilized this size convention here so that there is consistantcy in my web site, that matches the fine art exhibitions that my work currently fits into.

-If you are interested in being included in my yearly postcard mailing, please us the Contact Artist link and send me your mailing address.
-I do not share my mailing list with any other businesses, artists or organizations.
-I do not send out email blasts or newsletters so you won't be bombarded by these from me.
+If you are interested in being included in my yearly postcard mailing, please use the Contact Artist link and send me your mailing address.
+I do not share my mailing list with any other businesses, artists, or organizations.
+I do not send out email blasts or newsletters, so you won't be bombarded by these in your Inbox from me.